Standalone Financial Planning (SFP)

 Strategies to avoid (not evade) current taxes, projection of potential income, property, business and estate tax liabilities, and holistic tax management strategies.
 Reviewing and understanding your return, and how your choices can impact future years.

-- Typical: 4 additional hours of planner time, including a tax-focused 1.5 hour client meeting
+- Typical: 4 additional hours of planning time, including a tax-focused 1.5 hour client meeting

 - Full analysis of current tax return